Overview

 ListViewItemComparer class uses the Compare method of the

 CaseInsenstiveComparer class to perform the actual comparison of the items.
+Note

-sorted in a "text" manner.
+"text" manner.

 The Compare method of the